nmeum/tracktime/README.md

 ## Usage

-Tracking working hours is complicated as one usually has to consider holidays and vacations for calculating required working hours.
-For this reason, this tool takes a different approach.
-The tool operates under the assumption that one has to work the same amount of hours each day.
-To compensate overtime, the tool additionally tracks a delta between tracked workdays.
+Tracking working hours is complicated as one usually has to consider holidays and vacations for determining required working hours.
+This tool takes a different approach by assuming that one has to work the same amount of hours on each tracked day.
+Based on this assumption, the tool calculates a delta between all tracked workdays to determine the current overtime.

 For instance, if one has to work 8 hours each day and worked 9 hours on Monday only 7 hours would be required on Tuesday: